cloudforet-io/api-doc/content/en/secret/v1/TrustedSecret.md

 bookFlatSection: true
 ---
 # [TrustedSecret](#TrustedSecret)
-Trusted secret is a service that stores and manages credentials.
+Trusted secret is a resource that stores and manages credentials.
 Trusted secret is merged with linked secret and used to access data in other microservices.